lolow/sublime-gams/README.md

-# GAMS syntax package for Sublime Text 2
+# GAMS package for Sublime Text 2

 Provides syntax highlighting for `.gms` and `.inc` files